So you’re finally done building your brand new website.

 If you get backlinks from a reputable website or you’re mentioned on quite a few sources, that tells search engines that your content is worth recognition.

 A strong backlink profile is an incredibly powerful way to get more free traffic to your website.
 It also helps in building a strong and prestigious domain.

 But there’s more to backlinking than just gaining traffic.

 Through the use of backlinks, you can contact and build relationships with other websites that are relevant to your niche but aren’t your competitors.

-Getting a backlink from your competitor is especially useful, but this does not happen too often – it’s easier to focus on more sites that share the same target audience.
+Getting a backlink from your competitor is especially useful, but this doesn’t happen too often – it’s easier to focus on more sites that share the same target audience.

 Build trust with guest posts

 Backlinking also builds trust between you and your customers.